maizzle/maizzle.com/content/docs/cli.md

 ## Installation

-Install the CLI tool globally, so the `maizzle` executable gets added to your `$PATH` :
+Install the CLI tool globally, so that the `maizzle` executable gets added to your `$PATH` :

 ```sh
 npm install -g @maizzle/cli